sacagroup/sacagroup.github.io/_pages/home.md

 permalink: /
 ---

-We are the Secure and Advanced Computer Architecture (SACA) Research Group, a research lab located at the University of Central Florida.
+We are the Secure and Advanced Computer Architecture (SACA) Research Group, a research lab located at North Carolina State University (moving from University of Central Florida since Fall 2020).

 Our research group works on cutting-edge problems in computer architecture, with a focus on secure architectures and memory systems.
 [More information about our research]({{ site.url }}{{ site.baseurl }}/research/).
 SACA members have been actively publishing in the most prestigious and top-tier computer architecture conferences.

 Currently SACA has six Ph.D. students and three undergraduate interns from renowned national programs and academic clubs.
 [Our group members]({{ site.url }}{{ site.baseurl }}/members/).
 We are actively looking for self-motivated Ph.D. students with solid background in computer architecture and interest in doing cutting-edge research.
 Promising Ph.D. applicants will be fully-funded (salary + tuition).
+Promising candidate typically have 100+ TOEFL scores, 310+ GRE scores, a GPA of 3.8+ (stand among top 5\% in their graduating class), and have a research experience with at least one publication.

 For more information, please feel free to [contact us]({{ site.url }}{{ site.baseurl}}/contact/).